codio-c5/C5-Development/.guides/content/Key-Agreement-Algorithms-d228.md

 </figure>

 The **Elliptic Curve Diffie-Hellman Key Agreement** is another example of a key agreement algorithm.
-As with Elliptic Curve Cryptography, points on an elliptic curve are used to generate the session key.
+As with elliptic curve cryptography, points on an elliptic curve are used to generate the session key.
 This algorithm has been included in the cipher suite for key agreement/exchange in the TLS/SSL and Bluetooth (LE) protocols, due to its relatively small key size.